regcs/AliceLG/README.md

    - a holographic mouse cursor
    - most of the features of a native Blender viewport
 - render any camera view as single quilt image or animation
+- decide if you want to keep the separate view files or just the final quilt
 - support for multiple scenes and view layers
 - camera & quilt settings are saved with your Blender file
 - support for all available Looking Glass displays (including the new Looking Glass Portrait)